Muscatine Art Center receives grant to restore Japanese Garden - News Break

 Muscatine Art Center receives grant to restore Japanese Garden

-The Muscatine Art Center, a department of the City of Muscatine, has received a $122,402 grant to restore the historic 1929 Japanese Garden installed by Laura Musser McColm.
+MUSCATINE, Iowa – The Muscatine Art Center, a department of the City of Muscatine, has received a $122,402 grant to restore the historic 1929 Japanese Garden installed by Laura Musser McColm.
 The Iowa Department of Cultural Affairs announced the funding award as one of five historic preservation projects receiving a combined total of $600,000 in grant awards.
-The other funded projects will take place in or near Creston, Decorah, Elkader, and Keokuk.voiceofmuscatine.com
+The other funded projects will take place in or near Creston, Decorah, Elkader, and Keokuk.muscatineiowa.gov